College Courses Explained

 Our programmes offer different styles of learning, so we encourage you to think about what setting you learn the most from as well as what youd like to do after college:

-- Option to study three or four different subjects in depth
+- Option to study up to four different subjects in depth

 - Career options are kept open